buckket/twtxt/docs/quickstart.rst

 - The desired location for your twtxt file (*<TWTXTX FILE LOCATION>*)
 - If you want to follow the twtxt news feed

 The configurations can easily be changed in the twtxt configuration file.
-See :ref:`configurationfile`.
+See :ref:`configuration`.